aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

     Default: Delete
 ```

-3. Underneath the `Resources` section, modify the EC2 instance resource configuration, by adding `DeletionPolicy` at the same level as `Type`, and reference `DeletionPolicyParameter` you specified earlier as a parameter:
+3. Underneath the `Resources` section, modify the EC2 instance resource configuration: add `DeletionPolicy` at the same level as `Type`, and reference the `DeletionPolicyParameter` you added earlier, as shown next:

 ```yaml
 Resources: